Francois-v3/CDNBoxd/README.md

         "remindertime": period of reminder.
       ,}
       "dontbindall4": by default we bind on port 53 (DNS) on all local ipv4 adresses.
 Setting this to true to bind only public ipv4 address (returned by DNS lookup).
 Useful to set a local bind9 listening on 127.0.0.1:53.
-      "pushUDP": if true, statevector is push over DNS (UDP) instead of HTTP (TCP).
-Should became the default in future.
     },
     { ...
     }